CarBikeBhp

 China’s Dominance Through Policy

-• Aggressive subsidies and incentives
+• Large subsidies and incentives for EV buyers

-• Massive investment in charging networks
+• Massive investment in charging infrastructure

-• Strict quotas for new energy vehicles (NEVs)
+• Strict quotas for New Energy Vehicles (NEVs)

 Impact: